argoproj/argo-cd/docs/user-guide/config-management-plugins.md

 ## Tarball stream filtering

-In order to increase the speed of manifest generation, certain files and folders can be excluded from being sent to your CMP sidecar by using the `--cmp-tar-exclude` argument on the repo server.
+In order to increase the speed of manifest generation, certain files and folders can be excluded from being sent to your plugin by using the `--plugin-tar-exclude` argument on the repo server or the `reposerver.plugin.tar.exclusions` key in `argocd-cmd-params-cm`.

-!!! important
-    By default, the `.git` folder is not transmitted.
-This is usually where the bulk of unnecessary data lies.
-If you for some reason require the `.git` folder, simply override the default `--cmp-tar-exclude` with a dummy filter.